+i.e., only the onsite $i$-$i$ term will have a factor 1/2 and the intersite terms will be given as shown in Eq. (\ref{three}).

-Next, we focus on the parameters obtained from one-site variation.
-In the LKAG limit Eq.~\eqref{1st-bilinear} is drastically simplified, since $\vec{e}_{j}= \left\{(0,0,1) \right\}$ for all $j$ in the spin system while $\vec{D}^{(1)}$, defined by Eq.~\eqref{defD}, vanishes.
-This means that one only has to deal with the component $\delta e^{z}_{i}$ of the variation vector $\delta \vec{e}_{i}$, and Eq.~\eqref{1st-bilinear} will be equivalent with Eq.~\eqref{two}, where $J_{ij}=J^{(1)}_{ij}+A_{ij}^{(1)zz}$.
-However, it can be seen that in the LKAG limit $J^{(1)}_{ij}+A_{ij}^{(1)zz}= J^{(2)}_{ij}$ where $J^{(2)}_{ij}$ is given by Eq.~\eqref{LKAGnewest}.
-In conclusion, both the mapping based on one- and two-site spin rotations is consistent in the LKAG limit with the exchange parameter~\eqref{LKAGnewest}, although the expressions in Eqs.~\eqref{defJ} and~\eqref{defJ2}, are different.
+Next, we focus on the parameters obtained from one-site variation in the absence of SOC.
+For a collinear order along $z$ one only has to deal with the component $\delta e^{z}_{i}$ of the variation and the second line in Eq. (\ref{1st-bilinear}) is reduced to the expression